This new story in Netflix’s Narcos saga takes us to a whole different country … but includes the same old problems.

 But that’s only part of the family dynamic on display in Modern Family.
 The much-lauded ABC show (it has taken home 22 Emmys, including five straight Emmys for Outstanding Comedy Series between 2010 and 2014), done in a quasi-documentary format, focuses on three interrelated West Coast families loosely helmed by patriarch Jay Pritchett.
 Married to Gloria Delgado, a woman many years (generations?) his junior, Jay alternately puts up with and dotes on stepson Manny and son Joseph.

-Jay’s two grown children, Claire and Mitchell, are both raising families of their own.
-Claire is married to a well-meaning goofball (Phil), and together they cluelessly raise three kids in the show’s most traditional representation of a nuclear family—and its most laughably chaotic.
+Jay’s two grown children, Claire and Mitchell, have their own families.
+Claire is married to a well-meaning goofball (Phil), and together they nurtured three kids in the show’s most traditional representation of a nuclear family—and in its most laughably chaotic.

-Mitchell, on the other hand, has been crafted to demonstrate what love, support, rationality and good judgment look like as he nurtures an adopted child (Lily) with his homosexual partner (and, eventually, husband), Cameron.
+Mitchell, on the other hand, has been crafted to demonstrate what love, support, rationality and good judgment look like as he nurtures an adopted child (Lily) with his husband, Cameron.

 “Oh, we’re political now?”
 Mitchell says.
 “We leave town on Gay Pride weekend because we don’t like the traffic.”